skyvers/skyve-dev-guide/_pages/skyve-persistence-mechanisms.md

 (e.g. mysql, mssql, oracle, postgres, h2 etc)

 ### Before you start
-1. Install the preferred DBMS and management studio (e.g. mysql and mysql workbench)
+1. Install the preferred DBMS and management tools (e.g. mysql and mysql workbench)
  - there are some specific options to avoid depending on vendor, for example with mysql, choose the option to ignore case sensitivity to save yourself some hassle
  - create a new database, schema or (for oracle) user - you do not need to create any tables at this stage - Skyve will create these for you (provide DDL Sync is enabled in the '.json' properties file)
 2. Ensure you have a valid jdbc driver that can connect to your DBMS